Search for Quantum Gravity Using Astrophysical Neutrino Flavour with IceCube: Methods

 In general, two or more operators with different dimensions (such as $\accentset{\circ}{a}^{(3)}_{ee}$ and $\accentset{\circ}{c}^{(4)}_{ee}$) may simultaneously affect the astrophysical neutrino flavour ratio.
 However, this is only relevant if the operator scales happen to have similar relative size in the energy region of this analysis; we hypothesise this as an unlikely coincidence and here we do not assume this possibility.
 To simplify this analysis, we take only one of the operators to be non-vanishing when reporting our results.
 It is also possible to assume two elements from the same dimensional operator (such as $\accentset{\circ}{a}^{(3)}_{ee}$ and $\accentset{\circ}{a}^{(3)}_{e\mu}$).
 Since all elements are complex numbers, limits can be set for both real and imaginary parts (such as $\Re(\accentset{\circ}{a}^{(3)}_{ee})$ and $\Im(\accentset{\circ}{a}^{(3)}_{ee})$).
-However, the available data statistics do not allow us to fit two operators with identical energy dimension simultaneously.
-Such assumptions were relaxed in Ref.~\cite{Aartsen:2017ibm}.
+However, the available data statistics does not allow us to fit two operators with identical energy dimension simultaneously.
+Such assumptions were relaxed in Ref.~\cite{IceCube:2017qyp}.
+The data sample is a mixture of neutrinos and antineutrinos, and we cannot distinguish them on an event-by-event basis.
+In order to assess the impact of the ratio of neutrinos to antineutrinos, we tested the impact of neutrino-only and antineutrino-only fits with a toy Monte Carlo.
+The result of this test yields only marginal changes to the results.
 There, it was found that the complex phase had a small effect on the limits.
-Hence, for this analysis we assume only search for one non-negative real element of each operator at a time.
+Hence, for this analysis we search for one non-negative real element of each operator at a time.

 The solution of the effective Hamiltonian (Eq.~\ref{eq:hamiltonian}) is used to compute the flavour ratio.
 We follow the procedure outlined in Ref.~\cite{Arguelles:2015dca}.
 First, neutrino flavour eigenstates $\ket{\nu_\al}$ can be described by the superposition of Hamiltonian eigenstates, $\ket{\nu_i}$, \beq \ket{\nu_\alpha}= \sum_i V_{\alpha i}(E) \ket{\nu_i}~. \eeq Here, $V_{\al i}(E)$ is a unitary transformation that diagonalizes the effective Hamiltonian (Eq.~\ref{eq:hamiltonian}) to describe the mixing of neutrinos.
 Given the large baseline traversed and the energies involved, the resulting neutrino oscillation frequencies are very large and are averaged out by the detector energy resolution.
 In this regime, the transition probability of neutrinos can be written only through mixing matrix elements, which are the solution of the effective Hamiltonian.
 Explicitly, we find \beq P_{\nu_{\al} \to \nu_{\be}}(E)&=& \sum_{i}\left|V_{\al i}(E)\right|^2\left|V_{\be i}(E)\right|^2. \eeq The introduction of new interactions in vacuum through the new physics operators $\adiii, \cdiv, \adv, \cdvi$, $\ldots$ is imprinted in the mixing matrix element, $V_{\al i}(E)$, which can be determined through the neutrino mixing.
 The observable of interest is the neutrino flux of flavour $\be$ at Earth, $\phi^{\oplus}_\be(E)$, and not the neutrino mixing itself.
 Note that the flux composition at Earth also depends on the initial neutrino flux of flavour $\al$ at the source, $\phi^i_\al(E)$.
 Furthermore, the small sample of astrophysical neutrinos restricts us to the use of the energy-averaged flavour composition, \beq \bar \phi^{\oplus}_\be = \frac{1}{|\Delta E|} \int_{\De E} \sum_\al\bar P_{\nu_{\al}\to\nu_{\be}}(E) \phi^i_\al(E) dE, \eeq where we assume a single power-law spectrum for the production flux of astrophysical neutrinos and integrate it.
 Finally, we calculate the flavour ratio of astrophysical neutrino flavour $\be$ on Earth by normalizing it, \textit{i.e.}, \beq f^{\oplus}_\be=\bar\phi^{\oplus}_\be/\sum_\ga \bar\ph^{\oplus}_\ga~. \eeq